riyaeliza123/Beginner-data-science-projects/README.md

    ```

    Now you can make your changes locally.
 4. Commit your changes and push your branch to GitHub.
-Only push your notebook (do not include your data set):
+Only push your notebook (and not your dataset):

    ```
    git add your-notebook.ipynb